nilarmyint00/Atrocious_Mirror_Bot/README.md

 ✳ Atrocious_Mirror_Bot.

 ✳ First for this repo .
-Before deploying you must need to collect all config.
+Before deploying you must need to collect all required config and token.pickle and credentials.json.

+✳ First fork this repo .
+Then upload token.pickle and credentials.json in bot root folder .
+Then go to herokou and add all config on config vars option .
+Then go to your apps deploy option and select your forked repo and connect and click deploy branch and wait for deploying .
+If bot not working then check herkou log .

 ✳ Required Config :